 She is excited to share with you her enthusiasm about diving & looks forward to continue to explore what makes up 71% of our beautiful planet.

 Hi, I’m Seth (or “Finn” to some) and I started scuba diving way back in the summer of 2019 when I became a certified diver.
-Presently a PADI Rescue Diver and I hope to start my divemaster course sometime this year.
+Presently a PADI Divemaster and I hope to start my instructor development course sometime next year.

 I’ve known Kris for a while through karate and it was through that, he asked me if I wanted to work at Dive Kawartha and start working on becoming a divemaster.
 Not knowing anything about diving, of course, I said yes and bing batta boom, here I am, meeting all kinds of different people that like to breathe underwater for some strange reason (including myself).